 Complete a separate Form 8865 and the applicable schedules for each foreign partnership.

-If a Form 8832 was filed for this entity for the current tax year, see Where to File in the instructions for Form 8832 to determine if you are required to attach a copy of the Form 8832 to the tax return to which the Form 8865 is being attached.
+If a Form 8832, Entity Classification Election, was filed for this entity for the current tax year, see When and Where To File in the instructions for Form 8832 to determine if you are required to attach a copy of the Form 8832 to the tax return to which the Form 8865 is being attached.

 |Identifying information—(page 1 of Form 8865)||✓||✓||✓||✓|